teddykoker/e3nn.c/README.md

 [0.00, 0.00, 0.00, 0.00, 0.00, -1.90, 16.65, 14.83, 7.35, -12.57, 0.00, -0.66, 4.08, 0.00, 0.00, 0.00, 0.00, 0.00, 1.00, 2.00, 3.00, 4.00, 5.00, 9.90, 10.97, 9.27, -1.97, 12.34, 15.59, 12.73, ]
 ```

-Produces write the same values to buffer `output` as the following Python code:
+Writes the same values to buffer `output` as the following Python code:

 ```python
 import jax.numpy as jnp